Falmouth-Games-Academy/comp140-gam160-game/README.md

 ## InputManager
 Handles the input from the keyboard and mouse.

+## GestureManager
+Handles the conversion of Arduino or keyboard inputs into player gesture data (e.g. bounce movement, jumps). (todo: full translation--some gestures are still managed by the Player class)

 ## Serial
 Handles the input from the Arduino.
 Todo: Rename to ArduinoManager?